Richie-Rokka/Data-Analytics-Capstone-Project-Cyclistic-Bike-Share/README.md

 # Phase 1 – Ask

-## Business Task: This project focuses on analyzing user behavior and ride patterns to improve annual membership using data-driven insights and targeted marketing.
+## Business Task: This project focuses on analyzing user behavior and ride patterns to improve annual membership using data-driven insights to develop targeted marketing strategies.

 ## Stakeholders:
 Director of Marketing - Leads Cyclistic’s marketing strategy, focusing on customer acquisition, membership conversion, and maximizing marketing ROI.